The Minnesota Historical Society holds the world's largest collection of Minnesota newspapers, with dates ranging from 1849 to the present day.

 The capitol is in St. Paul and is where the legislature meets.
 The Minneapolis and St. Paul newspapers, Pioneer Press, Tribune, etc., provide coverage of the governors' time in office, the political issues of the day, the legislature, etc., as well as the governors' political campaigns.
-Out state, non-Metro area newspapers also cover campaigns, state issues in particular relevant to their community and extra focus on a candidate from the area.
+Out of state, non-Metro area newspapers also cover campaigns, state issues, in particular, relevant to their community and extra focus on a candidate from the area.

 Digital newspaper resources:

 Some digitized newspapers are only available through paid, subscription databases.
 The following are available from computers in the MNHS Gale Family Library reading room.

 Printed indexes of a variety of newspapers are available in the Hubbs Room of the MNHS Library.

 Minneapolis Tribune and Star Index

 MNHS call number: Microform Room AI21 .M53 1971-1980